CLOSED FOR THE SEASON • Information may be outdated. Add this

-Join us for the Seventh Annual Green Bay Film Festival.
+Join us for the Eighth Annual Green Bay Film Festival.

-As one filmmaker said last year, “Green Bay is the perfect place to host a film festival.
+As one filmmaker said, “Green Bay is the perfect place to host a film festival.
 The talent is real and everyone’s doors are open.”
 We couldn’t agree more.

-Cyndee Sweetland (Festival Registrar, Director); Cyndee Sweetland (Festival Registrar, Director); Larry Boehm; Leslie Olma (President of the Board 2016-17); Scott Mertens; Scott Savage; Tobin Rockey
+Cyndee Sweetland (Festival Registrar, Director); Cyndee Sweetland (Festival Registrar, Director); Kadia Puetz; Larry Boehm; Leslie Olma (President of the Board 2016-17); Scott Savage

-Submissions in all categories must be received by the end of the day on October 2, 2016.
+1.)
+Submissions in all categories must be received by the end of the day on September 16, 2017.
 Absolutely no late submissions will be considered after this date.
-All submissions must be received through Withoutabox or FilmFreeway.
+All submissions must be received through Withoutabox.

 Green Bay Film Festival

-passes to the 2017 GBFF, good from March 2-5, 2017 and includes all seminars, events and parties.
-Awards will be presented on Sunday, March 5th.
+passes to the 2018 GBFF, good for all screenings from January thru March and includes all seminars, events and parties.

 We have set up the festival to be filmmaker friendly with plenty of press, interfacing with other filmmakers, seminars, and audience interaction.
 We offer seminars to learn about what is going on in the industry today, to connect, network and learn.
 We would like to provide our audience with the opportunity to learn more about a variety of film types and filmmaking.
 We are including question and answer periods after the showings as well as opportunities for our viewers and sponsors to interact with filmmakers.

 The GBFF reserves the right to determine eligibility of any work submitted.
 All films submitted must have a completion date after January 1, 2016.
 Our jury will review your screener upload film online.
 Your upload type will be dependent on the platform you choose.
 Our exhibition format is based on the projection equipment we use.
 If you are selected to screen we will send you the specific requirements.